-You will see a notification for the macOS High Sierra update this week, and some users report the update is automatically downloading to their computer.
+You may see a notification for the macOS High Sierra update, and some users report the update is automatically downloading to their computer.
 You will be able to choose if you want to install the High Sierra upgrade on your Mac.
-Apple is already offering a macOS High Sierra beta for 10.13.1 with fixes, which will likely come out in late October.

 Here’s Why You Shouldn’t Install macOS High Sierra;